arcanemachine/hetzner-dns-tools/README.md

 **All API calls require a `HETZNER_DNS_TOKEN` parameter to be set.**

-## Setting environment variables in Bash
+## How to Set Environment Variables in Bash

 If you already know about Bash environment variables, you can safely skip this section.
 If you don't, you should read this section to avoid leaking your DNS token in your bash history.